stephengold/Minie/README.md

 ### Add libraries to the classpath

 Minie comes pre-built as a single library that includes both Java classes and native libraries.
 The Minie library depends on the jme3-utilities-heart library, which in turn depends on the standard jme3-core library from jMonkeyEngine.

 #### For Gradle projects

-For projects built using Maven or Gradle, it is sufficient to specify the dependency on the Minie library.
+For projects built using Maven or Gradle, it is sufficient to specify the dependency on the Minie Library.
 The build tools should automatically resolve the remaining dependencies automatically.

 Because Minie and the [V-HACD Bindings][vhacdBindings] are not on JCenter yet,